 Upon arrival in Iceland Bagley and Joan travelled directly to Greenland for three days , when they returned to Iceland they travelled the North and West of the country visiting historical sites and searching for ideas for a novel.
 An interview published on 15th August indicated that the couple had just returned from 12 days travelling.
 In this same interview Joan said that when they had planned the trip she had began to learn Icelandic.
 She said:

-It wasn’t needed though, because the people here all speak English.
-I tried to order one beer and one Coca-Cola in a restaurant in Icelandic, but it did not work out so we got sixteen bottles!
+It wasn’t really necessary though, because everyone here speaks English.
+In a restaurant I tried to order one pilsner and one Coca-Cola in Icelandic, but it didn’t work out so well, as we got sixteen bottles!

 Bagley was asked why he had chosen Iceland as the setting for his next novel.
 In the Vísir interview he said:

 It is simply because one does not encounter adventures in, say for example, London.
 Then it is just a nuisance.
 But if you encounter them in Reykjavík, it’s an adventure.
 Otherwise I choose my setting, depending on whether people know a little or a lot about the country, and really the only thing that people in England hear about Iceland, are these fines, that the British receive for fishing in territorial waters.
 Yes, and when you want to expand your territorial waters, you shoot up a new volcanic island and wide away from the country (he added with a smile).